How to Get an iOS App on the App Store in 2023? Requirements, Guidelines, and Tips

 Safety guidelines include several sub-paragraphs, such as:

-- Apps with user-generated content and social media apps should filter all the content stated above, have reporting and blocking mechanisms for questionable content, and contain your contact info.
+Apps with user-generated content and social media apps should filter all the content stated above, have to report and block mechanisms for questionable content, and contain your contact info.

-- In order to get into the Kids Category, you have to follow many rules, including leaving out out-of-app links, purchasing options, and third-party analytics and advertising.
+In order to get into the Kids Category, you must follow many rules, including leaving out out-of-app links, purchasing options, and third-party analytics and advertising.

-- The apps that may endanger the health or lives of their users will be blocked.
-It includes medical apps with inaccurate data, apps that encourage the consumption of alcohol, tobacco, drugs, etc.
+The apps that may endanger the health or lives of their users will be blocked.
+It includes medical apps with inaccurate data and apps that encourage the consumption of alcohol, tobacco, drugs, etc.

 The business category pulls together rules about monetization and everything to do with money.
 As for monetization, you have to clearly state your pricing model (you may get a rejection otherwise) and set a reasonable price (rip-offs will be banned).